Flat panel CT

 The spatial resolution of an FPCT is notably higher than that of multidetector CT, making it particularly advantageous in the clinical setting of follow-up investigations of endovascular stents and clipped aneurysms.
 The contrast resolution is not to the same standard as multidetector CT 2,3.

-FPCT is versatile, it can demonstrate real-time fluoroscopy with a high spatial resolution, yet scan times can be longer to achieve an optimal signal to noise ratios 1,3.
+FPCT is versatile, it can demonstrate real-time fluoroscopy with a high spatial resolution, yet scan times can be longer to achieve an optimal signal to noise ratio 1,3.

 - 1. Kalender WA.
 The use of flat-panel detectors for CT imaging.
 Radiologe.
 2003;43 (5): 379-87. doi:10.1007/s00117-003-0897-4 - Pubmed citation